We all hear the term ‘organic mineral’ being used in horse nutrition. But what does it actually mean?

 It is easy to be confused by the word ‘organic’ these days as it is most commonly used to describe food produced without the use of synthetic herbicides, fertilisers or feed additives.
 You need to be careful not to transfer the mostly positive associations of organic food onto the use of organic minerals in horse nutrition.

 The benefits of organic minerals for horses, perhaps with the exception of organic selenium, are largely undocumented… yet, unfortunately, widely claimed.
-I will write more on this another day!
+A topic for another day!

 Do you have a question or comment?
 Do you need help with feeding?